-A well-being policy should cover both physical and mental health, and:
+A wellbeing policy should cover both physical and mental health.
+It should:

-- outline the responsibilities of key stakeholders including HR, occupational health and employees
+- Outline the responsibilities of key stakeholders including senior leaders, people professionals, occupational health and employees.

 An organisation’s approach to well-being should treat people as individuals with varying needs and who require tailored support.
-Find out more in our factsheet on well-being at work.
+There's more in our wellbeing at work factsheet.

 Due to fear of discrimination, or for other personal reasons, potential employees may disclose a mental health issue in their application or at the interview stage.
 The organisation should:

-- make clear, at the recruitment stage, that it's willing to make adjustments for applicants and that this policy includes people with a mental health condition
+- Make clear it’s willing to make adjustments for applicants and that this policy includes people with a mental health condition.

-When drawing up the job description and person specification, care should be taken to make reasonable adjustments to accommodate people with a mental health issue.
-Steps should be taken to distinguish between essential and desirable requirements for the job and focus on what is to be achieved rather than how.
+When creating job descriptions and person specifications, care is needed to allow for reasonable adjustments to accommodate people with a mental health issue.
+It’s important to distinguish between essential and desirable requirements for the job, and focus on what is to be achieved rather than how.